Complex Gaussianity of long-distance random wave processes: Random wave process and main results

 \section{Random wave process and main results}

-\paragraph{It\^{o}-Schr\"{o}dinger wave process.} We consider the setting of a wave beam $u(z,x)$ propagating along a main axis $z\in [0,\infty)$ with lateral variables denoted by $x\in\Rm^d$ (with $d=2$ in the physical setting).
-We present in the Appendix a formal derivation of the It\^{o}-Schr\"{o}dinger model from a Helmholtz scalar model of wave propagation.
-Our starting point is the following It\^{o}-Schr\"{o}dinger equation
+\paragraph{It\^{o}-Schr\"{o}dinger wave process.} We consider the setting of a time-harmonic wave beam propagating along a main axis $z\in [0,\infty)$ with lateral variables denoted by $x\in\Rm^d$ (with $d=2$ in the physical setting). { The starting model of scalar wave beam propagation in heterogeneous media is the following time-harmonic Helmholtz (wave) equation with varying propagation speed: